-The application window is open for current eighth-graders interested in attending a collegiate academy operated under a partnership between Dallas ISD and the Dallas County Community College District.
-Students accepted into a collegiate academy can earn up to 60 hours of college credit or an associate degree while earning a high school diploma — at no cost to their families.
+Through a partnership between Dallas ISD and the Dallas County Community College District, collegiate academies provide the opportunity for students to earn up to 60 hours of college credit or an associate degree while earning a high school diploma — at no cost to their families.

 In addition to seven traditional Early College High Schools, Dallas ISD’s collegiate academy program now includes 18 Pathway to Technology Early College High Schools or P-TECHs, each of which has higher education and career industry partners.